-For accidents occurring during sports play or practice, part A of the claim form must be completed by a representative of the school.
-This can be the coach, the school nurse, an administrator or staff supervising an intramural or sport club; usually whoever was supervising the student at the time of the injury.
-The parent/legal guardian is responsible for completing the remainder of the form and submitting to the insurance company.
-When a student athletic injury occurs the claims process should be started immediately.
+Instructions and forms to make a claim may be obtained from the school nurse or CTECS' central office fiscal unit.
+One portion of the claim form must be completed by a representative of the school.
+This can be the coach, the school nurse, an administrator or staff supervising the activity at the time of the injury.
+The parent or guardian is responsible for completing the remainder of the form and submitting it to the insurance company.